 ROBERTS, John (‘Ieuan Gwyllt’). b.
 Tanrhiwfelen, near Aberystwyth, 27 December 1822; d.
 Y Fron, Llanfaglan, Caernarfonshire, 14 May 1877.
 Roberts was born into a musical family, and was brought up near Aberystwyth.
 In 1842 he obtained a place in a pharmacy in that town, but in 1844 took a post as schoolmaster.
-After a period of training in the Borough Road Normal School in London he returned in 1844 and became clerk to a firm of solicitors in Aberystwyth.
+After a period of training in the Borough Road Normal School in London he returned to Wales in 1844 and became clerk to a firm of solicitors in Aberystwyth.
 In 1852 he moved to Liverpool as assistant editor of Yr Amserau (‘The Times’), and was almost immediately in full charge.
 He had a natural gift as a journalist, but was aware of a calling to be a preacher.
-In 1858 he moved to South Wales...
+In 1858 he moved to...

 Cite this article